During my second semester, I had a job offer, and by the third, I was employed in two different agencies.

 Overall, jobs in human services are expected to grow at a faster than average rate over the next ten years.
 Jobs that are growing the most, with the highest salaries, require specialized training.
 Advancing to a job with more responsibilities and better pay often calls for a bachelor or master degree.

-Baker College offers certificate, associate, and bachelor degree programs in many different human services careers.
+Baker College offers certificate, associate, bachelor, master degree programs in many different human services careers.
 So whether you’re just starting out or looking to advance, Baker has a program that will fit your career goals.
 Baker Undergraduate and Graduate Studies programs have been developed specifically for students who seek a real-world focus and practical application.

 Baker College prepares you for your career in human services through carefully designed programs that include both classroom instruction and work experience.
 Each program has an Advisory Board made up of employers in the field, who work with us to design the curriculum and update it regularly, so that our degree programs meet the demands of today’s workplaces.

 As a Baker student, you’re assured of gaining the theoretical and practical knowledge you need, along with the problem-solving and communication skills that employers in this field look for.
 When you graduate, you’ll be ready to meet the challenges and begin moving forward in your career.